urob-ctu/docs/docs/reinforcement_learning/road_to_ppo.md

 $$

-The closer is $\gamma$ to zero, the more we are converging to a policy that prefers immediate rewards (better to rob a bank now, then to gradually invest...)
+The closer is $\gamma$ to zero, the more we are converging to a policy that prefers immediate rewards (better to rob a bank now than to gradually invest...)

 <figure>
 <img src="{{ site.baseurl }}/assets/gifs/reward_to_go_discounted.gif" width="95%"><figcaption><strong>Rewards to go + discount factor</strong></figcaption>